Feeling stressed rather than blessed?

 Give with thought

 Presents are without doubt the biggest stress factor during Christmas.
 The hunt for the perfect gifts, the pressure of giving enough and the challenge of not completely blowing up your budget.
 But why run around town, spending money on material stuff that a person doesn’t really need?
 What we seem to forget is that giving comes in various forms, and event though it is easy to get caught up in the excitement of all the holiday sales and marketing, you can rather give someone your time and presence.
-Like we mentioned last year, sharing is caring.

 Reserve space in your calendar